 The bishop-elect is married to Andrew McLean and describes herself as “the proud matriarch of our blended family of five adult children and seven grandchildren.”

-Clark is scheduled to be ordained and consecrated on April 24.
+Clark is scheduled to be ordained and consecrated in mid-June.